 The examination of this component is worth 25% of a student’s final grade of their GCSE.
 All exams are taken at the end of year 11.
 There is no course-work.

-Philosophy and Ethics (OCR): This course is very popular at A-Level.
+Religious Studies (OCR): This course is very popular at A-Level.
 Students will need to critically assess and analyse issues within Philosophy and Religious Ethics.
-Students will study the work of some of the greatest minds in history such as Plato, Aristotle, Aquinas, Augustine and many others.
+Students will study the work of some of the greatest minds in history, such as Plato, Aristotle, Aquinas, Augustine and many others.
 Students will be faced with some of the oldest questions of human meaning, such as ‘What do we mean by good?’ and ‘bad’, ‘right’ and ‘wrong’?

-Religious Ethics will focus on the study on various ethical issues such as Medical Ethics, Aquinas, Natural Law and Utilitarianism.
-Students will need to draw conclusions about particular ethical issues from the ethical theories the have studied.
+Religious Ethics will focus on the study of various ethical issues, such as Medical Ethics, Aquinas, Natural Law and Utilitarianism.
+Students will need to draw conclusions about particular ethical issues from the ethical theories they have studied.

 The RE provision for Gifted and Talented students is something which the department continually reviews and reflects upon.
 Achievement is sought through challenging academic assessment stimulus and a culture of encouraging students to develop questions and answers to the most testing questions of human meaning.
 The department seeks to stretch students academically and encourage them to articulate answers to profound questions of meaning.

 There are also visits from Christian Theatre groups, Life and other guest speakers.
 The RE department is keen to express to students the living out of our school motto SERVIAM.
 To this end the department has developed good links with the Comboni Missionaries as well as ‘Ursuline Links’ and is always looking at ways of extending and making links with our wider Ursuline communities both locally and throughout the world.